 Audit, Finance, Risk, Quality & Compliance Committee

-Jakob Baer (Chairman), Andreas Schmid and Markus Fiechter
+Jakob Baer (Chairman), Andreas Schmid, Markus Fiechter and Timothy Minges

-The primary task of the Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) is to assist the Board in carrying out its responsibilities and make recommendations for the Board’s policy decisions as they relate to the company’s accounting policies, financial reporting, internal control system, legal and regulatory compliance functions and quality management.
-In addition, to ensure financial risk management, the AFRQCC reviews the basic risk management principles and guidelines, reviews the hedging and financing strategies, reviews the bases upon which the Board of Directors determines risk tolerance levels and trading limits, and reviews the appropriateness of the risk management instruments and techniques employed.
+The primary task of the Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) is to assist the Board in carrying out its responsibilities and make recommendations regarding the company’s accounting policies, financial reporting, internal control system, legal and regulatory compliance and quality management.
+In addition, the AFRQCC reviews the basic risk management principles and guidelines, the hedging and financing strategies as well as the bases upon which the Board of Directors determines risk tolerance levels and limits for exposures of raw material positions.
 For details of the risk management system, see note 7 to the Financial Statements of Barry Callebaut AG and notes 26 and 30 to the Consolidated Financial Statements.

+Barry Callebaut has its own Internal Audit Department.
+The internal audit function reports to the Chairman of the AFRQCC.
 The scope of internal auditing encompasses the examination and evaluation of the adequacy and effectiveness of the organization’s system of internal control and the quality of performance in carrying out assigned responsibilities.
-The internal audit function reports to the Chairman of the AFRQCC.
-Significant findings of internal audits are presented and reviewed in the meetings of the AFRQCC and of the Board of Directors.
-In the last fiscal year, the internal audit team was supported on three projects by third party experts.
+Significant findings of the Internal Audit Department as well as the respective measures of the Management are presented and reviewed in the meetings of the AFRQCC and of the Board of Directors.
+In the last fiscal year, the internal audit team was supported on two projects by third-party experts.

 The AFRQCC meets as often as business requires, but at least three times per fiscal year.
 The meetings usually take place in Zurich.
-In the last fiscal year, the committee met four times.
-The meetings lasted for approximately two hours.
-One of the meetings took place in Singapore in the context of the Board’s three-day-visit to the production sites in Singapore and Malaysia.
-One meeting took place in the form of a conference call.
+In the last fiscal year, the committee met six times.
+The meetings lasted for two to three hours.
+One of the meetings took place in the context of the Board’s three-day visit to Mexico.

 Nomination & Compensation Committee

-James Donald (Chairman), Ajai Puri and Nicolas Jacobs
+James Donald (Chairman), Fernando Aguirre, Nicolas Jacobs and Ajai Puri

 The NCC meets as often as business requires, but at least three times per fiscal year.
 The meetings usually take place in Zurich.
-Last year, the committee met four times.
+Last year, the committee met five times, one of which was in the form of a conference call.
 The meetings lasted for approximately two hours.
-One of the meetings took place in Singapore in the context of the Board’s three-day-visit to the production sites in Singapore and Malaysia.
+One of the meetings took place in the context of the Board’s three-day visit to Mexico.